hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 1. We used crowdworking methods common in graphics and vision, and
 2. Different experiments gave opposite conclusions.

 We could have just reported the results of our final study.
 This would have made our paper much more impressive and exciting.
 But this would have been misleading, and, arguably, unethical.
 Instead, we were open to learning something from these studies, and so we tried many experiments, and reported all of our findings, which will hopefully inspire future studies to disentangle all the factors we identified.
+The fact that we were dealing with a difficult and divisive style related to Modern Art probably made judgements particularly mixed.

 But I wonder how many published "user studies" in graphics and vision were performed this way: keep running crowdworker evaluations until you get the result you want, _only_ publish that final evaluation, and then declare victory.